Home » Rose Hip Tea Recipe

 A bush of Beach Roses

-If I am not using the rose hips for tea, one of my favorite preparations is this rose hip jam.
+If I am not using the rose hips for tea, I love making rose hip jam or rose hip soup.
 It is delicious!

 How to Process Rose Hips for Tea: